andrewevans0102/ms-starwars/README.md

 - improve testing
 - implement more robust cache mechanism
 - provide better overall docs
-- increase the amount of information returned from the bundled calls (currently only returns the `name and id`)
+- increase the amount of information returned from the bundled calls (currently only returns the `name` and `id` from the SWAPI records)